opencollective/documentation/getting-started/editing-your-profile-page.md

 * Your cover image

 {% hint style="info" %}
-You can also edit your info for your Collective, Fiscal Host, or Independent Collective similarly.
+You can also edit your info for your Collective, Fiscal Host, or Organization similarly.
 {% endhint %}

 ### Adding images to your profile